imodeljs/frontend-sample-showcase/src/frontend-samples/emphasize-elements-sample/walkthru.md

-# Welcome

-This panel will give you a guided tour of the Marker Pins code sample.
-Please use the &#x02192; button below to start the tour.
-Or you can browse through and jump directly to any step using the control above.
-During the tour, the &#x025ef;  button will recenter the code editor.

-[_metadata_:annotation]:- "EMPHASIZE"

 # Emphasize Elements

 This sample uses the [`EmphasizeElements`](https://www.itwinjs.org/reference/imodeljs-frontend/rendering/emphasizeelements/) class to apply various display effects to an individual or small group of elements.